Amazon Kindle Vella review: Snackable reading in the palm of your hand

 Amazon Kindle Vella

 Bottom line: Kindle Vella probably isn't right for all readers, but that doesn't mean that many won't enjoy it.
 The app is easy to use, and it already has an impressive content library.
-However, it is a bummer that it isn't yet available on Android.
+And nine months after launch, it's finally available on Android and Fire OS.

 The Good